zeroc-ice/ice-packaging/ice/rpm/README.md

     $ rpm -i ice-3.7a4-1.src.rpm

-If you have not already done so, install the RPM prerequisites listed above.
+If you have not already done so, install the RPM prerequisites listed in `ice.spec`.
 The following additional steps are also necessary:

-- Install the Java Development Kit version 1.7 and verify that the javac command is present in your PATH
+- Install the Java Development Kit version 1.8 and verify that the javac command is present in your PATH.

-   > JDK 1.7 with JavaFX is necessary for compiling the IceGrid Admin GUI client
-   > with full functionality.
-We recommend using Oracle JDK.

-- If you want to sign the IceGrid Administrative GUI jar file, you should set these environment variables:
+- If you want to sign the IceGridGUI jar file, you should set these environment variables:

    JARSIGNER_KEYSTORE=<path to the keystore file with the certificate>